Chamonix to Zermatt Haute Route

 • and lastly, the original summer "High Level Route" pioneered in the 1860's by members of the Alpine Club of Britain, which travels largely on glaciers and crosses many high passes.

 The route described here is the latter.
 Though there are many variations possible, it follows more or less the route of the original High Level Route.
-Our itinerary has us overnighting mostly in catered high mountain huts, but we will also have one night mid-journey to indulge in a hot shower and a comfortable bed in the village of Arolla.
-This is not by any means a mere hiking trip, but the difficulty of this route is well compensated by stunning views, indelible memories, and the satisfying sense of achievement that follows any great effort.
+Our itinerary has us overnighting in catered high mountain huts.
+This is not by any means a mere hiking trip; nearly every day involves moving over difficult and rugged ground, often off trail or on only the slightest of tracks, dealing with steep slopes, unstable rock, snow and ice including crevassed glaciers.
+But the difficulty of this route is well compensated by stunning views, indelible memories, and the satisfying sense of achievement that follows any great effort.

 Booking your trip